-The goal of User Testing/ Validation is to understand how users experience certain products or services.
+The goal of user testing/validation is to understand how users experience certain products or services.
 The usability of products and services can be validated at any stage in the design process.
-This method can be particularly useful to evaluate the usability of concepts, prototypes, physical or software products and service offerings of an organization.
+This method can be particularly useful to evaluate usability of concepts, prototypes, physical or software products and service offerings of an organization.

-The primary questions that User Testing answers are whether the user encounters any issues when interacting with an unfinished or finished product or service; what is the utility the user sees in the product or service; is the user journey smooth or full of disruptions, does the product or service fill any need-gap for the users, etc.
+The primary questions that user-testing answers is whether the user encounters any issues when interacting with an unfinished or finished product or service; what is the utility the user sees in the product or service; is the user journey smooth or full of disruptions, does the product or service fill any need-gap for the users, etc.

-User Testing can be split based on the stage of the project when it is conducted – Discovery Stage testing, User Research Stage testing, and Strategy & design Stage testing.
+User testing can be split based on the stage in the project when it is conducted – Discovery Stage testing, User Research Stage testing, and Strategy & design Stage testing

 Advantages of User Testing/ Validation

 Getting feedback helps designers validate their efforts on a project.

 2. Next Steps